nmenon/powertool/README.md

 So, that was basically the history of what motivated this simple utility.

+NOTE: There are more than one way to skin a cat :).
+Solutions like http://www.totalphase.com/products/aardvark-i2cspi/ do exist in the market which may do this job as well and may even be incorporated in this tool similar to the support of FTDI MPSSE option added.

 What can powertool do?
 ---------------------
 * It can measure current and voltage and do averaging (if that is what you'd